 Relativity acquired domestic rights for the movie at Cannes and Paranoia would be one of many flops that led the company into bankruptcy in 2015.
 Relativity first dated Paranoia for October 4, but then pushed it forward to August 16 and dated Out Of The Furnace for Oct 4 (which was eventually moved to November).
 It bowed against Lee Daniels’ The Butler, Kick-Ass 2 and Jobs and was tracking very poorly with an opening estimated in the mid to high single digits.

+There were no bankable actors toplining the picture — Liam Hemsworth could not draw flies and Harrison Ford’s drawing power had practically vanished within the decade and he had just weathered the colossal flop Cowboys & Aliens and two and a half months after this turkey he was back on screens in the bomb Ender’s Game.
 Reviews were awful and Paranoia tanked with a miserable $3,528,376 in 2,459 theaters — placing #13 for the weekend led by The Butler.
 The head of marketing Terry Curtin at Relativity was replaced a week after Paranoia crashed and burned at the box office.
 Audiences gave the pic a poor C+ cinemascore and it took a 62.8% nosedive in its second weekend to $1,313,251 and promptly lost most of its theater count.
 The domestic run closed with just $7,385,015.
 Relativity would see back about $4 million after theaters take their percentage of the gross, which would leave their acquisition cost and the expensive ad spend mostly in the red.

 Overseas, Paranoia pulled in only $8.7 million, across many presumably unhappy distributors.
 The film received a token March 2014 UK theatrical release and premiered on home video a few days later.